eecs582-andlars-hasinha-hejohns/bpfscripts/README.md

 Once a user ctrl-c out of the script it will print timing information in the form of histograms.

 ***Note:*** this is for use with our modified syscalls

+## monkey-vfs-time.pre + Makefile
+This generates the monkey-vfs-times.bt script.
+We use this hack to avoid having to copy-paste a bunch of probes and make use of a macro instead.

+***Note:*** You should not have to use these files